 Best Card for Cash Back: Chase Freedom

-People with a credit score of about 600 and above, you can go for this card.
+People with a credit score of about 600 and above, you can try applying for this card.
 It comes with benefits of about 5% cashback for your purchases on up to $1500.
 Other benefits can also be included for example bonuses on gas stations and commuter transport.
 This card is good to have as it can help you improve your credit score over time.
 You can combine it with your other cards to add more credit value to it as you use it.

 The Bottom Line

 Even if you have a fair or average credit, you can still find good cards that suit your specific needs.
 These are just but a few of those cards that come in handy.
 The key is to know your specific needs and to look around while comparing and contrasting different cards until you find the one for you.
-So if you are trying to find a good credit card with fair credit, then you should know it is possible to find it.
-Try one of the above.

 Capital One Quicksilver One